Smoke Control System Design for Commercial Buildings

 - Atriums and large-volume spaces

-- Mixed-use buildings where smoke migration between uses is a concern
+- Mixed-use buildings where smoke migration between occupancies is a concern

-- Renovations and tenant improvements that change HVAC zoning, shafts, or compartmentation
+- Renovations and tenant improvements that modify HVAC systems, shafts, smoke compartments, or means of egress

 Why Smoke Control Projects Get Delayed (and How We Prevent It)